surajssd/blog_contents/content/post/2021/08/sapiens.md

     > The Industrial Revolution brought about dozens of major upheavals in human society.
 Adapting to industrial time is just one of them.
 Other notable examples include urbanisation, the disappearance of the peasantry, the rise of the industrial proletariat, the empowerment of the common person, democratisation, youth culture and the disintegration of patriarchy.

 - The state and the market brought about Individualism.
 All the needs of an individual were provided by family, community, and religion in the early days.
 They are now satisfied by state and market.
+- There are two types of religions in this world, theistic and atheistic.
+The traditional god-ful religions a.k.a. theistic religions.
+And then the new atheistic religions that hide behind the veil of ideologies.
+For e.g., capitalism, humanism, socialism, communism, etc.
 - The cost of the conventional war has gone up.
 Nuclear weapons have brought the ultimate peace.
 Now countries honing them rarely go on war head-on because that becomes a source of collective suicide.
 And due to globalization, it is hard to go to war since, on the one hand, going to war affects everyone.
 The businesses lobby the government to avoid conflict at all costs.
 For, e.g., in 1999, during the India Pakistan war, the American companies lobbied hard in India and Pakistan to a ceasefire.
 - Definition of Happiness: